When did you start blogging?

 How long have you been a plumber?

 I started my plumbing apprenticeship in November 2006.
-I finished my apprenticeship 4 years later and received my provisional license early in 2011.
+I finished my apprenticeship 4 years later and received my license early in 2011.
 I have been working in the plumbing industry for over 7 years.
 Prior to starting my apprenticeship, I worked in the transport industry in the marketing and sales department.
 I have always worked in male dominant industries.

 Why did you choose to be a plumber?